-Planning & Preparation

-- Draw up a weekly schedule of fixed activities. - Try to complete at least one major task each day. - Concentrate on the most important work. - Undertake important and difficult tasks when you are at your best. - Set time limits for tasks and stick to them. - Begin as early as possible. - Split work into small units so you can see your progress. - Prepare for work by having all you need at hand. - Work in an environment in which you feel comfortable. - Do things well. - Avoid interrupting yourself. - Jot down a suddenly remembered job or idea for later attention.
+Planning & Preparation - 0 Draw up a weekly schedule of fixed activities. - 0 Try to complete at least one major task each day. - O Concentrate on the most important work. - O Undertake important and difficult tasks when you are at your best. - 0 Set time limits for tasks and stick to them. - O Begin as early as possible. - O Split work into small units so you can see your progress. - O Prepare for work by having all you need at hand. - 0 Work in an environment in which you feel comfortable. - Avoid interruptions. - Jot down a suddenly remembered job or idea for later attention.
+CATHOLIC: AN IMPORTANT WORD Whether new to Stuart Bathurst or not, you will be aware that we are a Catholic Sixth Form within a Catholic School.
+In essence this means that we are a religious community.

-"AM I MAKING THE BEST USE OF MY TIME?"

-CATHOLIC: AN IMPORTANT WORD

-Whether new to Stuart Bathurst or not, you will be aware that we are a Catholic Sixth Form within a Catholic School.
-In essence this means that we are a RELIGIOUS community.
 We all benefit from this fact in a variety of ways.
-For example:

-- We profess a strong faith and moral code. - We put a great deal of emphasis on the pastoral care of all members of our community. - We have a clear understanding of the presence of God in our lives. - We believe that each person is a unique individual, loved by God - We believe that religious and moral education has a vital place within education, as does the practice of our faith.

-Joining Stuart Bathurst's

-Sixth Form means an

-acceptance and support of

-our religious community

-and its practices, regardless

-of personal belief.
+For example: - 0 We profess a strong faith and moral code. - We put a great deal of emphasis on the pastoral care of all members of our community. - 0 We have a clear understanding of the presence of God in our lives. - 0 We believe that each person is a unique individual, loved by God - 0 We believe that religious and moral education has a vital place within education, as does the practice of our faith.
+Joining Stuart Bathurst's Sixth Form means an acceptance and support of our religious community and its practices, regardless of personal belief.
 What does this mean?
 There will be times that you are required to attend services or practices for services i.e. Holy Days of Obligation such as Ash Wednesday.
 These are times when the whole of our community come together to worship.
 On other occasions, services will be voluntary (weekly masses).
 You will be required to participate in Form group and Year assemblies.
 Charity events are organised on a regular basis.
 Your support for these events is essential; you are an example to our younger students!
 As a community, our educational aims and our religious beliefs and practices cannot be separated.
 They are closely intertwined.
 As a Catholic school we aim to provide an environment where background, personal growth and faith are brought into harmony.
 We seek this through the subjects we study, in the light of the gospel and by providing an experience of being served, accepted and valued in a way that reflects the example and attitude of Jesus.

-At Stuart Bathurst Catholic High School we, therefore, aim to operate an educational philosophy which:

-Places prayer, liturgy and worship at the heart of school life; both celebrating and fostering the development of faith in each individual within the school community.
+At Stuart Bathurst Catholic High School we, therefore, aim to operate an educational philosophy which: - 0 Places prayer, liturgy and worship at the heart of school life; both celebrating and fostering the development of faith in each individual within the school community. - Recognises the importance of a purposeful link between home, parish, school and community as a preparation for the student's role as a Christian in the modern world. - 0 Strives to make our student's experiences of relationships within the school productive and positive and seeks to cherish and develop what is good through mutual respect and understanding.

-- Recognises the importance of a purposeful link between home, parish, school and community as a preparation for the student's role as a Christian in the modern world. - Strives to make our student's experiences of relationships within the school productive and positive and seeks to cherish and develop what is good through mutual respect and understanding. - Promotes the growth and development of the whole person to their full potential by ensuring that their curriculum experience is within a Catholic context and where the student can be supported in acquiring skills, knowledge, positive attitudes and moral values. - Provides a Christ centred setting whereby all can live, experience and celebrate the love of Jesus.

-SIXTH FORM TEAM

-AS & A LEVEL PROGRAMME
+- Promotes the growth and development of the whole person to their full potential by ensuring that their curriculum experience is within a Catholic context and where the student can be supported in acquiring skills, knowledge, positive attitudes and moral values. - 0 Provides a Christ centred setting whereby all can live, experience and celebrate the love of Jesus.
+SIXTH FORM TEAM AS & A LEVEL PROGRAMME

-Mr J Barrett Head of 6th Form

-CONTACT 0121 556 1488 ext.145 iames.barrett @stuart-bathurst.org.uk have overall responsibility for all matters pertaining to Sixth
+Mr G Land Assistant Principal responsible for 6th Form CONTACT 0121 556 1488 ext.334 g.land @stuart-bathurst.org.uk